Sunday, April 15, 2018 | Namibia – Kunene, Kamanjab | Petra

 NAMIBIA UNDER WATER

-It is rainy season and we are present.
-In the past years the rainy season in Namibia was only poor in rain and didn‘t bring enough of the highly coveted water.
-So country and nature is bone dry.
-This year the rainy season occured not only late but also much heavier and longer.
-We become eyewitnesses of gravel roads washed away, rain in the desert and tender sprouts on desert sand short after the rain.
+It’s rainy season and we are there live.
+In recent years, the rainy season in Namibia was rather weak and did not bring enough of the longed-for rain.
+The country is therefore dry and its nature parched.
+This year the rainy season came not only late, but also much heavier and longer.
+We become eyewitnesses of washed away gravel roads, rain in the desert and tender shoots sprouting from the desert sand shortly after.

-Even now we understand what rainy season looks like and what it really can mean.
+Now we also understand what rainy season looks like and what it can really mean.

 From Kamanjab we drive via Grootberg Mountain Pass to Sesfontein.
 In Palmwag we get to know that it‘s just impossible to reach Sesfontein due to heavy rains.